 I remember my first hour in China.

-Through immigration at Beijing Capital Airport, reunited with luggage, on the bus to the city I’d be teaching in and looking forward to sleeping off some jet lag – everything seemed pretty normal.
+Through immigration at Beijing Capital Airport, reunited with luggage, in a mini-bus and looking forward to sleeping off some jet lag.

 The bus stopped at some lights, and a schoolgirl pulled up on our right.
 She was probably seven years old, wearing a school uniform, with a rucksack on her back.

-Perfectly normal, it was the sort of thing you might see on the roads in Britain.
+It was the sort of thing you might see on the roads in your country.

 Except for the fact that she had a pig in her rucksack!
 Its head was stuck out, looking over her shoulder.

-Almost all first-time teachers in China have a honeymoon period, where they alternate between the ‘Isn’t China great?’ conversation and the ‘Isn’t China weird?’ conversation.
+Almost all first-time visitors and expats in China have a honeymoon period, where they alternate between the ‘Isn’t China great?’ conversation and the ‘Isn’t China weird?’ conversation.

 After that, some decide it isn’t for them.